 A professional reference check is a common part of the hiring process.
 A reference check is conducted to verify a job candidate's credentials and find out more information about them such as their work style and values.
 Many companies consider checking work references to be an essential stage in their hiring process, yet these days reference checks are often seen as a lengthy and frustrating formality and some companies only conduct a reference check for senior positions, or not at all.

 At Zinc, we believe the employment reference check process can be much better.
-We want to help you to get the most out of reference checks, whether you are a , , or .
+We want to help you to get the most out of reference checks, whether you are a, candidate or referee.
 As well as providing guidance for your reference check, Zinc also offers an automated reference check service that turns reference checks from the most painful part of your hiring process, to the most impressive.

 The professional reference check has long been part of the hiring process.
 The kind of information collected and how in-depth the checks are can vary between companies, industries and regions.
 This section gives you the low-down on what a reference check involves and who can provide references.